 Having this sort of flexibility on your repayment amount can be very helpful, but it does come with other risks.
 Since the MCA repayment is made directly by your credit card processor to your MCA lender, it has first priority.
 Meaning, the MCA repayment can cause a cash flow squeeze elsewhere since you’re not getting 100% of your credit card receipts into your bank account.

-If your weekly or monthly revenue is predictable and stable, making the fixed, scheduled repayment on an unsecured business loan may make more sense for you.
+If your weekly or monthly revenue is predictable and stable, a fixed repayment schedule may make more sense for you.
 If you’re worried that payments may get missed because of administrative oversight, set up your own automatic payment via your bank.

 HOW LONG HAVE YOU BEEN IN BUSINESS?